Business and Retail Management BSc (Hons) – 2019 entry

-You will learn to apply and evaluate appropriate techniques and frameworks that lie at the heart of successful retailing, while a range of optional modules gives you the opportunity to specialise in areas of particular interest to you and your career.
+You will learn to apply and evaluate the techniques and frameworks that lie at the heart of successful retailing, while a range of optional modules will give you the opportunity to specialise in areas of particular interest to you.

 At Surrey Business School, we encourage our students to be entrepreneurial and innovative, providing opportunities to engage with real-world business problems in both our programmes and our renowned Professional Training placements.

 Our close links with national and international businesses of all sizes and across all sectors are reflected in the companies for which our students have worked on their placements, including:

 - TJX Europe.